okore431/okore431/README.md

 ###### Hello!
 I'm Olga👋 Welcome to my GitHub Page!

 As a Full-Stack Developer, I'm all about creating websites and apps that are easy to use and look great on any device.
 I use different programming languages and tools like HTML, CSS, Bootstrap, JavaScript, React, Python, Axios, and SQL to make sure that everything I build is responsive and user-friendly.
 My goal is to create websites and apps that are both functional and appealing, so that everyone who uses them has a great experience.
+I'm always learning and expanding my skillset to stay up-to-date with the latest trends and technologies in the industry.

 About me: